vvr-rao/Flask-on-AWS-EKS/README.md

 docker push <YOUR_DOCKERHUB_USER_NAME>/hello-python:latest

 ### For ECR,
-You can create a ublic repository in the console and them use the 'View Push Commands" to ge the correct commands.
+You can create a public repository in the console and them use the 'View Push Commands" to ge the correct commands.

 Whatever you choose, make sure to set it in the image: entry I set imagePullPolicy: IfNotPresent